David Sharp (entomologist): Personal life

 Sharp knew most of the British naturalists of his time – Huxley, Bates, Wallace, Buchanan White, etc. He was a great friend of Spencer, and in 1904 wrote an article in the Zoologist, entitled The Place of Herbert Spencer in Biology, having particular reference to him in connection with the teachings of Charles Darwin.

 At around the age of seventeen or eighteen – Sharp went with his father to Switzerland, and greatly enjoyed the trip.
 In later life he went to stay with Oberthur in France.
 The loss of his friend G.R.
 Crotch, Librarian to the University of Cambridge, was a great blow to him.
 They had been closely associated in entomological work, and had made several excursions together – to the New Forest, to Rannoch, and to Spain.
 Sharp often spoke of the primitive conditions in years gone by to be found in the New Forest and in Scotland, and told amusing stories of their difficulties in the way of procuring food and lodgings.
 With another friend, Bishop, he visited Sherwood Forest, and the last letter he wrote during his illness was to this friend, who died only so recently as 26 August last.

-In Brockenhurst Sharp, worked assiduously with one of his daughters (who later married Frederick Arthur Godfrey Muir) in his entomological laboratory, elucidating the life-story or the anatomy of numerous insects, chiefly Coleoptera.
-His beetle collection went to his daughter (Mrs Muir).
+In Brockenhurst Sharp, worked assiduously with one of his daughters, Margaret Annie Sharp (who later married Frederick Arthur Godfrey Muir) in his entomological laboratory, elucidating the life-story or the anatomy of numerous insects, chiefly Coleoptera.
+His beetle collection went to his daughter, Mrs Margaret Annie Muir.

 Sharp's extensive collection, including several thousand type specimens, is housed at the Natural History Museum, London.
+His library was purchased by the Cawthron Institute at Nelson, New Zealand.